ChainSafe/dappeteer/docs/API.md

 };
 ```

-it runs it runs `dappeteer.launch` and `dappeteer.setupMetaMask` and returns an object with metaMask, metaMaskPage and browser.
+it runs `dappeteer.launch` and `dappeteer.setupMetaMask` and returns an object with metaMask, metaMaskPage and browser.

 <a name="initSnapEnv"></a>
 ## `dappeteer.initSnapEnv( opts: DappeteerLaunchOptions & MetaMaskOptions & InstallSnapOptions & { snapIdOrLocation: string }): Promise<{ metaMask: Dappeteer; browser: DappeteerBrowser; metaMaskPage: DappeteerPage; snapId: string;}`